My Husky Lost His Appetite

-That could be typical of a Northern breed or a sign of illness or nutritional imbalance
+Appetite loss in dogs can be typical of a Northern breed, or a sign of illness or nutritional imbalance.

 [From Tufts June 2010 Issue]